Discusser/website-generator/README.md

 # website-generator

 A basic static website generator written in TypeScript.
+This is not intended to be published, and I don't really know how to do so, so this project will just exist on this GitHub repository.
+Examples are available in the `test` directory, with an example config file in `website_generator.config.js`.

 To run, you must compile with `tsc` and then run `node src/website_generator.js`.
-You can also do `npm start`.
+You can also do `npm run dev`.
 Eventually there will be a way of setting up files to process without writing any JavaScript/TypeScript.

 The `HTMLParser` class is what converts an HTML string into an HTML tree that can be easily modified.